 While there is a period of time in the beginning of a new relationship – called the NRE or New Relationship Energy phase – where your partner might seem temporarily obsessed with their new partner, it wears off.

 I’m only two months into my sexual relationship with Ben (we’ve been friends about a year), and my once-wild emotions for him are already slowly returning to homeostasis.
-Don’t get me wrong, I still like him A LOT and our sexual encounters just keep getting better and better… it’s just we live together now.
-We see the good, bad and the ugly.
+Don’t get me wrong, I still like him A LOT and our sexual encounters just keep getting better and better… but because we live together, we see the good, bad and the ugly.
 We’re starting to become family, like Brad and I are.
 And the more familial things start feeling, the harder it becomes to maintain desire and passion.

 Like Esther Perel says – we desire the people we want (don’t have), we love the people we have.